Construction Management

 For Concurrent Enrollment Classes see Appendix.

-Construction Trades: A course that generally prepares individuals in the following areas: basic safety, introduction to blueprint reading, introduction to power tools, introduction to hand tools, and introduction to construction math.
-It also includes an industry overview, what to expect on the job and specific career opportunities.
+Construction Trades Foundation: A course that generally prepares individuals in the following areas: basic safety, introduction to blueprint reading, introduction to power tools, introduction to hand tools, and introduction to construction math.
+It also includes an industry overview, what to expect on the job, and specific career opportunities.

-CMGT 1320 Building Construction 1/Carpentry 1: Students will learn the concepts of footings, foundations and flat work.
+CMGT 1320 Building Construction 1 / Carpentry 1: Students will learn the concepts of footings, foundations and flat work.
 Green build and traditional techniques will be taught.
-Students will lay out and construct floors, exterior and interior walls, and be introduced to metal stud framing, and will hang exterior doors and windows.
-Students will learn how to install, tape and mud drywall.
+Students will lay out and construct floors, exterior and interior walls, be introduced to metal stud framing, and hang exterior doors and windows.
+Students will learn how to install, tape, and mud drywall.
 Sophisticated methods used to maintain a tight building envelope will be used.
 Stair and roof construction will be introduced.

 Career Possibilities: